 Weston Aluminium operates and maintains a number of best-practice environmental controls to ensure compliance with air quality emission standards established by the EPA.
-These systems and controls relate to the management and monitoring of process air emissions associated with material receipt/storage, metal furnace and thermal treatment operations, and ash handling circuits.
+These systems and controls relate to the management and monitoring of process air emissions associated with material handling, furnace and thermal treatment operations, and ash handling circuits.